«12. . .1,9391,9401,9411,9421,9431,9441,945. . .2,6342,635»

 Lizards are uncommon but really chill creatures minding their own business, nearly always outside.
 Our dog attacked one once but sadly I couldn't get her away before its injuries got too bad.

 Guys.
-Yesterday I got on and we were talking about world assembly fraud and today were talking about Felinae
+Yesterday I got on and we were talking about world assembly fraud and today we’re talking about Felinae

 and stuff.